 What to wear:

-may step on something sharp in the water like glass from a bottle or
+may step on something sharp in the water like glass from a bottle or an old

-What to bring: If you have one, you should carry a cell phone in a
+If you have one, you should carry a cell phone in

 needed if you have to try to tell a rescuer where you are at.